-When engaging employees from employment agencies, checks are made to ensure that the employment agency is abiding by relevant employment legislation.
-CKH uses a wide range of firms within our supply chain and CKH currently requires all suppliers to make a declaration that they comply with our Equality and Diversity strategy which includes non-discrimination in employment, and we are proactive in seeking clarification of the controls in place with higher risk suppliers, such as contractors and sub-contractors, to protect against modern slavery or people trafficking.
+CKH uses a wide range of firms within our supply chain.
+CKH currently requires all suppliers to make a declaration that they comply with our Equality and Diversity Strategy, which includes non-discrimination in employment, and we are proactive in seeking clarification of the controls in place with higher risk suppliers, such as contractors and sub-contractors, to protect against modern slavery or people trafficking.

-CKH also asks each new supplier to make a declaration that they have systems in place to detect and prevent human trafficking or slavery in their businesses.
-Over the forthcoming year we will contact all existing suppliers to ensure that all are able to give assurance that they have systems in place to comply with the Act.
+We also require each supplier to make a declaration that they have systems in place to detect and prevent human trafficking or slavery in their business.
+We do not have any supply chains outside of the United Kingdom.

 During 2018/19 CKH actively contacted all aged suppliers and obtained confirmation that they have their own modern slavery policies in place and/or they were prepared to adopt the policies of CKH as their own.